CBusStudentHack Coding for Community: Peacebuilding & Conflict Resolution for a Better Community!

-Students will meet at the Columbus Metropolitan Library, located at 96 South Grant Ave, Columbus, OH 43215, on March 3, 2017 to kick-off the CBusStudentHack and have the opportunity to brainstorm project ideas and hear from community leaders.
+Students will meet at the Columbus Metropolitan Library, located at 96 South Grant Ave, Columbus, OH 43215, on March 16, 2018 to kick-off the CBusStudentHack and have the opportunity to brainstorm project ideas and hear from community leaders.
 Through the remainder of the 7-week period, the students will learn to create their apps.
-The apps must be focused on “The Discovery District – Get Connected” theme and will be judged on software quality, the potential impact on the Central Ohio region, execution and creativity.
-A team of Central Ohio area leaders will judge the students’ work, and winners will be announced at a finale event on April 28, 2017.
+The apps must be focused on “peacebuilding and conflict resolution for a better community” theme and will be judged on software quality, the potential impact on the Central Ohio region, execution and creativity.
+A team of Central Ohio area leaders will judge the students’ work, and winners will be announced at a finale event on April 27, 2018.